versatica/mediasoup-website/api.md

 #### peer.createTransport(options)
 {: #peer-createTransport .code}

 Returns a Promise that resolves to a new [Transport](#Transport) instance associated to this `peer`.
-If something does wrong the Promise is rejected with the corresponding `Error` object.
+If something goes wrong the Promise is rejected with the corresponding `Error` object.

 `options` is an Object with the following fields: